Traders are urged to use stop-loss orders whenever they enter a trade, to limit their risk and avoid a potentially unwanted loss.

 - Trailing Stop Loss: As the name suggests, this kind of stop-loss order trails or follows the price as it moves further in your favor, and it automatically closes your position after the currency pair price moves against you by a ﬁxed number of pips, cash amount, or percentage change in price against you.
 Thus, the trailing stop loss not only to limits losses but also locks in gains from winning trades that have started to reverse against you by more than what you believe to be normal random price movements or “market noise.”

-Stop-loss orders are a key part of risk management.
+Stop-loss orders are a key part of risk and money management.
 We can enter them in advance and have our trading system automatically cut our losses.
 They help keep emotion out of our forex trading, stock trading, futures trading, crypto trading, and in general, any type of CFD trading.

 For a given position size and leverage, you limit your maximum loss per trade through your stop-loss settings.
 The following rules on stop loss setting assume you’re entering near strong support because if you aren’t, you shouldn’t even consider entering the trade.
 If the trade moves against you, that nearby support is quickly breached, and you have a trading signal to exit before a small loss becomes a large one.

-How Stop Loss orders work
+How Stop Loss Orders Work